heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-18-indoor-temperature-monitor.md

 comments: true
 ---

-Indoor Temperature Monitor is a simple Arduino based project for monitoring and logging indoor temperatures of my house using the software that I created in .NET C#.
+Indoor Temperature Monitor is a simple Arduino based project for monitoring and logging indoor temperatures of my house using the software that I built in .NET.
 Since I have old, unused Arduino Uno board, so I bought [1-wire digital temperature sensor (DS18B20)](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18B20.html) and made use of the Arduino board for this simple project.

 ### Hardware - Arduino board setup with DS18B20